osmlab/nycbikelanes/README.md

 This will download all the relevant data and process it, then create challenge data.

-Currently the data is in two shapefiles: `data/nyclines.shp` and `data/osmlines.shp`.
+The data is in two shapefiles: `data/nyclines.shp` and `data/osmlines.shp`.
 The data was created using the `Makefile`.

 The `Makefile` contains recipes for downloading an OSM extract for NYC.
-Currently it clips to NYC borders (not just the bounding box) and attempts to select just the features that are bicycle-related.
-Run the following to get OSM
+It clips to NYC borders (not just the bounding box) and attempts to select just the features that are bicycle-related.
+Run the following to get OSM data:
-data:

     make boroughs osm_bikelanes